testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

 And it has a database to manage all the data.

-Below we are going to see how `webtau` lets you seamlessly test on different layers and use other layers to help with data validation.
+Below we are going to see how WebTau lets you seamlessly test on different layers and use other layers to help with data validation.

 # WebTau Introduction

-Before writing a test for Game Store, we are going to use [JSON Placeholder](https://jsonplaceholder.typicode.com/) website to demo basic `webtau` parts.
+Before writing a test for Game Store, we are going to use [JSON Placeholder](https://jsonplaceholder.typicode.com/) website to demo basic WebTau parts.

 Our goal is to get and validate a response from this end point:
 :include-file: basic-http-invocation/request.fullurl.txt {